 I'm grateful I wasn't born centuries ago.
 I would have been purged, leeched, made to vomit, thrown off a cliff, or institutionalised and never seen again.
 I arrived during the early fifties, when an anti-depressant was discovered purely by chance.
 I'm rather pleased about that.

 My youth consisted of creativity, quirks, moods, and my dominant mother.
 She was the steel-minded daughter of a post war Olympics organiser.
 Says it all, really.
-She found my senstivities difficult, and the family teased me about them.
-I was told off for 'over reacting'.
+She found my sensitivities difficult, and the family teased me about them.
+I was told off for 'overreacting'.
 Talk about a double whammy.
 They were a down-to-earth, practical lot of the 'pull yourself together' (like a pair of curtains – my words) sort.
 I felt judged by family and their friends, particularly my older siblings and their wives, and was discouraged from excitability.
-I mean, if you're excitable, you're exicable.
+I mean, if you're excitable, you're excitable.

 I coped.
-Just.
+Just about.
 Lots of tears.
 Fact was, looking back, even had I been well, I would have been bored silly.
-I'm not domesticated in the slightest.
+I'm not domesticated.
 Mother used to comment on my undusted house.
 Whatever.
 Boooring.
 A year later I was prescribed anti-depressants, which helped enormously.
 'So that's what it is!'
 Said mother.
 She still didn't fully understand.
 I attended coffee mornings like they were going out of fashion, did voluntary work with baby strapped to my front, produced art for exhibitions, and wrote light-hearted anecdotes.
-I even started my humungous novel, typing with one hand while I fed baby with the other.
+I even started my humongous novel, typing with one hand while I fed baby with the other.

 When my daughter produced twin daughters of her own, ten years ago, we rejoiced.
 With good reason.
 They're brilliant.
 And fun.
 Oh, we love grannie/grandadhood!
 But I was still up and down with anxiety and depressions, and my medications had changed over the years.
 I'd had a medication crisis - too many types and mixes - but when you're relying on the medical establishment and official sources on the internet, what's a person to do?

 Two years ago nearing Christmas, I was prescribed another anti-depressant.
-On Christmas Day the crisis hit me, and I became suicidal for two days.
+On Christmas Day I became suicidal for two days.
 The most revolting thing that's ever happened to us, and my poor husband – my amazing carer - was at his wit's end.
 The neighbours came in to help.
 One of them had worked with a local mental health team, and her daughter said: 'Mum – have you got their phone number?'
 I was invited in to see the team (I was a shambled wreck – 'reasonably kempt', according to the nursing report) on New Year's Day.
 Gee whizz!
-I was taken off the new medication, stabalized, given another new one on top of my old medication, then, finally, CBT''d (cognitive behavioral therapy).
+I was taken off the new medication, stabilized, given a new one on top of my old medication – called 'California Rocket Fuel', then, finally, CBT''d (cognitive behavioral therapy).

 Cognitive Behavioral Therapy